 - Allow for some flexibility in managing hearings, particularly if the use of 'off-line' consultation processes during the hearings process (adjourning and reconvening hearings as needed) may be appropriate: this will allow for some frank discussion, and possible further research and evaluation of options.

 - The officers' reports should clearly explain how the matters raised by submitters have been addressed.

-- Preferably, prepare a version of the plan with changes tracked, consolidating all recommended changes in the s42A reports.
+- Preferably, prepare a version of the plan with changes tracked, consolidating all recommended changes in the section 42A reports.
 Make all hearing reports available on the web, as even those that do not want to attend the hearing(s) may want to see the report - and others may want to see what changes are being recommended.